Ashok-Negi/Sentinel-LDK-Downloadable-Files/README.md

   git checkout Runtime

-# This branch also includes the License Manager configuration file(hasplm.ini)
+# This branch also includes the License Manager configuration file(hasplm.txt)
+  Change the file extension from txt to ini
+    mv hasplm.txt hasplm.ini

 # Install the runtime useing command